Main Menu

 We cannot respond to your request or provide you with information if we cannot identify you or confirm your authority to make the request, so any request will require you to provide sufficient information to allow us to reasonably verify your identity.
 We will only use any personal information provided in a verifiable consumer request to verify the requestor’s identity or authority to make the request.

-We will respond to any verifiable consumer requests in the manner and within the timeframes required by the CCPA.
+We will respond to any verifiable consumer requests in the manner and within the timeframes required by the CPRA.